 BFCN Event Module

-OUR FIRST EVENT WILL TAKE PLACE ON SATURDAY 8 NOVEMBER AT 1PM.
+OUR FIRST EVENT WILL TAKE PLACE IN SPRING 2026.

-FOR MORE DETAILS AND TO SECURE YOUR FREE TICKET, PLEASE VISIT OUR EVENTBRITE PAGE.
+FOR MORE DETAILS ON HOW TO SECURE YOUR FREE TICKET, PLEASE VISIT OUR EVENTBRITE PAGE.

-BCFN is made possible thanks to a generous legacy gift from one of our valued Glasgow Film customers.
+BFCN is made possible thanks to a legacy generously gifted from one of our valued Glasgow Film customers.
 This donation means that we can invest in a number of co-produced initiatives over the next few years that will champion under-represented voices in film and screen.

 Briana Pegado is a fellow of the Royal Society of Arts (FRSA) and an award-winning social entrepreneur, activist, and author with nearly a decade of senior experience in Scotland’s creative industries.
 In 2010, she helped set up the University of Edinburgh’s first Black History Month and is an anti-racism and anti-oppression consultant.